sensu/sensu-docs/content/sensu-go/5.1/installation/install-sensu.md

 {{< platformBlockClose >}}

-{{< platformBlock "Ubuntu RHEL/CentOS" >}}
+{{< platformBlock "Ubuntu/Debian RHEL/CentOS" >}}

 ### 2. Create the configuration file

 Copy the example backend config file to the default config path.

 {{< highlight shell >}}
-sudo cp /usr/share/doc/sensu-go-backend-5.0.1/backend.yml.example /etc/sensu/backend.yml
+sudo cp /usr/share/doc/sensu-go-backend-5.1.0/backend.yml.example /etc/sensu/backend.yml
 {{< /highlight >}}

 _NOTE: The Sensu backend can be configured using a `/etc/sensu/backend.yml` configuration file or using `sensu-backend start` configuration flags.
 For more information, see the [backend reference][6]._